b-yond-infinite-network/amaze-us/uiux/challenge-1/README.md

 - **Display N recently searched queries.**, by using a LRU cache.
 - **Sort by duration and number of lyrics**.
 Duration of a track is not provided by MusixMatch.
 For number of lyrics, MusixMatch doesn't have a single point of access, but it would have to be searching all tracks of an artist with lyrics available, which in turns makes many unnecessary calls to MusixMatch.

-### Some technical difficulties I faced

-- MusixMatch servers were frequently responding with 503 errors, so I decided to have it shown explicitly in the frontend that it's been caused by MusixMatch.

 ### Others